aliHalani/CheckUp/README.md

 ![Dashboard Preview](/docs/doctor_dashboard.png)

-View a full demo here: x.
+View a full demo here: https://youtu.be/xxFSwZda0Ng.

 ## How to Run